LeeLupton/Document-Clusterer/README.md

 # Document-Clusterer

-A simple document clustering utility using singular value decomposition (SVD) on a corpus of CNN stories.
+A simple document clustering utility that cleans text, builds SentenceTransformers embeddings, and clusters with KMeans or HDBSCAN.

 ## Installation